 Design elements include color, texture, scale, line, and more.
 Using design elements in your plan is what makes a natural garden attractive.

 Just as hills covered with flowers in springtime can be immensely attractive, so can a well-designed native landscape in a residential neighborhood.
 Your success as a designer will depend on including the following landscape design elements in your plans:

 - Color––mixes of contrasting, complementary, or same color shades and hues.

 - Texture––mixes of soft, rough, frilly, thick, round, pointed, fuzzy leaves, bark, or petals.

 - Scale––sizes tiny to large, short to tall, single or en masse.

 - Line––leading the eye from here to there, whether curved or straight, vertical or horizontal.

 - Focal points––particular views from different locations.

-The following sections describe more about each of these elements and show photographs that illustrate them.
+The following sections describe more about each of these elements with accompanying representative photographs.
 If you have questions not answered here, feel free to ask them in the comments section below.

 All gardening is landscape painting.